Pool Maintenance Guide

 Filter & Equipment Care

 • Backwashing & Cleaning Filters: Sand and DE filters need backwashing when pressure rises 8–10 psi above normal.
-Cartridge filters need removal and rinsing with a hose.
+Cartridge filters need chemical cleaning.

 • Inspect Pumps & Motors: Listen for unusual noises, check seals for leaks and ensure steady flow rates.